 Adding to our fantastic ecosystem of developer resources, our helper code libraries help expand the Phrase API into specific languages.
 Whichever your developers’ preferred language, they can use our libraries for native function calls to access Phrase programmatically within their own applications.

 When your company works with agile development and agile localization, waiting for fully localized versions of your product before releasing them to the App Store or Google Play should be a thing of the past.
 Through its Software Development Kits, Phrase lets you update translations for your iOS and Android applications with a single click.
-With its Over-the-Air (OTA) SDKs, available for iOS and Android, and Flutter, the stores instantly pull translations from Phrase.
+With its Over-the-Air (OTA) SDKs – available for iOS and Android, React Native, and Flutter – the stores instantly pull translations from Phrase.

 This OTA functionality allows you to localize your product with on-the-fly translations, which is especially useful when your app is highly interactive or needs frequent updates.
-To get started, you simply create your first distribution (typically one per project), within which you can define the target platforms (i.e., iOS, Android, or Flutter).
+To get started, you simply create your first distribution (typically one per project), within which you can define the target platforms (i.e., iOS, Android, Flutter and React Native).